dreadwrr/pycalculator/README.md

 # pycalculator

-This calculator is from my main application and will be updated as any bugs are discovered. <br><br>
+This calculator is from my main application and will be updated as any bugs are discovered. <br>
 - Format adjusted for both linux and windows
 - Added support for 150 decimal precision.
 180 working precision.
 - Added saved history